 Managing Your Student Tab on eServices

-- How to view your waitlist position (video tutorial or written instructions)
+- How to view course modalities (written instructions)

-- How to view your math or chemistry placement scores (video tutorial or written instructions)
+- How to view your math or chemistry placement scores (written instructions)

-- How to check your midterm grades (video tutorial or written instructions)
+- How to check your midterm and final grades (written instructions)

 - How to download your unofficial academic transcript (written instructions)

 - How to order an official transcript (written instructions)

 Degree Works 5: